thorin-schiffer/django-plpy/README.md

 )
 ```

-or even declared as a custom ORM lookup:
+or even declare it as a custom ORM lookup:

 ```python
 from django_plpy.installer import plfunction